-- implement positive strategies to support children's wellbeing and prevent and address challenging behavior - respect and promote the unique identity of each child and family, and refrain from stereotyping on the basis of gender, race, ethnicity, culture, religion, disability, sexual orientation, or family composition - adhere to program confidentiality policies concerning information about children, families and other staff members; - not allow any child to be left alone or unsupervised while under their care; and - use positive methods of child guidance - staff must not engage in ignoring a child for an extended period, corporal punishment, emotional, verbal, or physical abuse which includes: humiliation, rejecting, terrorizing, or corrupting a child, using profane, sarcastic language, threats, or derogatory remarks about a child or child's family, using toilet training methods that punish, demean, or humiliate a child.
-In addition, staff will not bind or tie a child to restrict movement or tape a child's mouth, or employ methods of discipline that involve isolation, the use of food, physical activity or outdoor time as a punishment or reward, or deny a child's basic needs
+- implement positive strategies to support children's wellbeing and prevent and address challenging behavior - respect and promote the unique identity of each child and family, and refrain from stereotyping on the basis of gender, race, ethnicity, culture, religion, disability, sexual orientation, or family composition - adhere to program confidentiality policies concerning information about children, families, and other staff members - not allow any child to be left alone or unsupervised while under their care - use positive methods of child guidance - staff, volunteers, contractors, consultants, and parents must not engage in ignoring a child for an extended period, corporal punishment, emotional, verbal, or physical abuse which includes humiliation, rejecting, terrorizing, or corrupting a child, using profane, sarcastic language, threats, or derogatory remarks about a child or child's family, using toilet training methods that punish, demean, or humiliate a child.
+In addition, no one will bind or tie a child to restrict movement or tape a child's mouth, or employ methods of discipline that involve isolation, the use of food, physical activity or outdoor time as a punishment or reward or deny a child's basic needs. - staff must report all concerns regarding others inability to follow KCI's code of conduct concerning child and family interactions and/or child guidance by either informing their direct supervisor or using the KCI website whistleblower system as soon as reasonably possible but must be before they leave that day.
+If their supervisor is not available, they must report the concern to the appropriate manager. - supervisors are required to inform the appropriate manager about any concerns brought to their attention regarding another person's failure or reluctance to abide by KCI's code of conduct with regards to child and family interactions and/or child guidance as soon as reasonably possible but must before they leave at the end of the day.
+If their manager is not available, they must report the concern to another manager.